dontloo/dontloo.github.io/_posts/blog/2016-10-08-search-algorithms.md

 For hash based partitions, the time complexity of getting the belonging cell of a query is constant w.r.t the number of cells \\(N\\).
 However the time complexity of getting the adjacent cells could be much higher depending on the characteristics of the hashing shcemes.
 There are many options available, such as (multiprobe) locality sensitive hashing (LSH), (hierarchical) k-means, product quantization, which are not going to be discussed in this blog.

 For tree based partitions, the running time of getting the belonging and adjacent cells can be bounded by \\(O(\log N)\\) with the use of priority queues.
-There's a tree based algorithm [ANNOY (Approximate Nearest Neighbors Oh Yeah)](https://erikbern.com/2015/10/01/nearest-neighbors-and-vector-models-part-2-how-to-search-in-high-dimensional-spaces/) that has many nice properties, easy to extend the tree structure for incoming data, easy to switch between ANN and radius-based ANN queries, etc.
+There's a tree based algorithm [ANNOY (Approximate Nearest Neighbors Oh Yeah)](https://erikbern.com/2015/10/01/nearest-neighbors-and-vector-models-part-2-how-to-search-in-high-dimensional-spaces/) that has many nice properties, easy to extend the tree structure for incoming data, easy to switch between ANN and radius-based ANN queries, easy to control the size and depth of the trees, etc.

 ### Decentralized Graph Based Search for ANN
 At the time of writing (2016), probably the best performing ANN algorithm is given by [NMSLIB](https://github.com/searchivarius/NMSLIB) based on based on hierarchical navigable small world graphs, which beats the best performing tree based (ANNOY) and hash based (FALCONN) algorithms considerably.
 Moreover the algorithm is quite decentralized and distributed, multiple queries and insertions can be processed independently on different graph nodes.

 The algorithm represents elements as nodes of a [small world network](https://en.wikipedia.org/wiki/Small-world_network).
 There're two major characteristics of a small world network.
 First the graph consists of many cliques, where (almost) every pair of nodes in the same clique are connected.
 Second a node belongs to a number of cliques.

 The core idea is analogous to routing algorithms, given a query, we first randomly select a node as the starting router, the router then select its closest neighbor to the query as the next router.
 The process is repeated until the closest neighbor to the query is the router itself, then the final router will be returned as the approximate nearest neighbor.
 For returning more than one nearest neighbors, again the priority queue data structure is used when traversing neighbors of each node.

+However, IMO it doesn't possess the nice properties as ANNOY.
+It's not easy to control its granularity (and the size of the graph) since every data point has to be represented as a node.
+So when there're billions of data that the graph can't fit in the memory, probably we'll have to partition the data into chunks of some maximum size, which theoretically makes the search \\(O(n)\\) again.

 References:
 [Approximate nearest neighbor algorithm based on navigable small world graphs](https://www.hse.ru/pubs/share/direct/document/128296059)